Dental Implants

 Components of a Dental Implant

 • Dental implant – as previously mentioned, this is the root form that is embedded into the maxilla or mandible.
 Implants are made of a medical grade titanium alloy or zirconia.
-Zirconia is a biocompatible ceramic
+Zirconia is a biocompatible ceramic with great promise as an alternative material to titanium.

 Requirements for a Dental Implant

-There are several requirements for a patient to be clinically eligible for implants.
-First and foremost, the patient must be healthy enough to undergo the surgery.
-With healthy patients, the primary requirement is sufficient bone to completely encase the implant in vital bone.
-There must be adequate bone in the buccal-lingual and incisal-apical dimension.
-If there isn’t sufficient bone, the jaws must be augmented by various types of bone grafting (Link to grafting page).
-The size range of full sized implant sizes generally ranges from 3.0mm to 6.0mm in diameter and anywhere from 6mm to 13mm in length, although smaller and larger implants in both dimensions exist.
+For those healthy enough for maxillofacial implants, the dental implant placement requires sufficient bone to completely encase the dental implant in vital bone.
+Additionally the dental implants require proper angulation for the placement of the prosthetic teeth.
+If there isn’t adequate bone, the upper or lower jaw must be augmented.
+The size range of most dental implants ranges from 3.0mm to 6.0mm in diameter and anywhere from 6mm to 13mm in length, although smaller and larger implants in both dimensions exist.

 • Age